invertase/react-native-firebase/docs/index.md

 React Native Firebase cannot be used in the "Expo Go" app, because [it requires custom native code](https://docs.expo.io/workflow/customizing/).

-#### Installation
+#### Bare Workflow

-_If you're using [Bare Workflow](https://docs.expo.io/introduction/managed-vs-bare/#bare-workflow), please follow the above installation steps instead._
+If you're using [Bare Workflow](https://docs.expo.io/introduction/managed-vs-bare/#bare-workflow), please follow the above [Android Setup](/#2-android-setup) and [iOS Setup](/#3-ios-setup) steps.

+#### Managed Workflow

-The recommendation is to use a [custom development client](https://docs.expo.dev/clients/getting-started/).
+You have to use [custom development client](https://docs.expo.dev/clients/getting-started/).
 If starting a new app, you can run `npx create-react-native-app -t with-dev-client` to have this set up automatically.
 It will also allow you to use the Expo Application Service to test the android and iOS builds.

 After installing the `@react-native-firebase/app` NPM package, add the [config plugin](https://docs.expo.io/guides/config-plugins/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.